Robust subspace clustering

 The nature of the problem is such that we wish to make few false discoveries (and not link too many pairs belonging to different subspaces) and so we would like to choose $\lambda$ large.
 At the same time, we wish to make many true discoveries, whence a natural trade off.
 The reason why we need many true discoveries is that spectral clustering needs to assign points to the same cluster when they indeed lie near the same subspace.
-If the matrix $\mtx{B}$ is too sparse, this will not happen.
+If the matrix $\mathbf{B}$ is too sparse, this will not happen.

-We now introduce a principle for selecting the regularization parameter.
-Suppose we have noiseless data so that $\Y = \X$, and thus solve \eqref{eq:l1eq} with equality constraints.
-Under our model, assuming there are no false discoveries the optimal solution is guaranteed to have exactly $d$---the dimension of the subspace the sample under study belongs to---nonzero coefficients with probability one.
-That is to say, when the point lies in a $d$-dimensional space, we find $d$ `neighbors'.
+We now introduce a principle for selecting the regularization parameter; our exposition here is informal and we refer to\vadjust{\goodbreak} Section~\ref {secmain} and the supplemental article \cite{RSCsupp} for precise statements and proofs.
+Suppose we have noiseless data so that $\mathbf{Y}= \mathbf {X}$, and thus solve (\ref{eql1eq}) with equality constraints.
+Under our model, assuming there are no false discoveries, the optimal solution is guaranteed to have exactly $d$---the dimension of the subspace the sample under study belongs to---nonzero coefficients with probability one.
+That is to say, when the point lies in a $d$-dimensional space, we find $d$ ``neighbors.''